This guide will explain how to record a Domestic Reverse Charge (DRC) for building and construction services transactions.

 4. VAT Return

-The sales invoice with DRC applied will appear in box 6.
-The bill will appear on the VAT return within boxes 1, 4 and 7.
+Sales invoice with the DRC VAT treatment applied will appear in box 6.
+Bills with the DRC VAT treatment applied will appear on the VAT return within boxes 1, 4 and 7.